Max-le/CellularAutomata/README.md

 # Elementary cellular automata

-I implemented the [Rule 30](https://en.wikipedia.org/wiki/Rule_30) for an elementary cellular automata.
+I implemented some principles of elementary cellular automation in Java.

 The program can generate a visualization of the plan.
 Example for the Rule 30 :
 ![Illustration Rule 30](rule30.bmp)